The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

 I see patients with a broad range of movement disorders, including Parkinson's disease, tremors, ataxia, dystonia, tics, and Huntington's disease.
 I employ deep brain stimulation (DBS) therapy for selected patients with Parkinson's disease, tremor, or dystonia, and use botulinum toxin injections for certain patients with dystonia, tremors, or tics.
 I work with an interdisciplinary team of physicians, therapists, and other health care providers, with the overall goal of helping to improve the lives of patients with complex neurological diseases.
 Dr. Cooney is rated as a Distinguished provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Opsoclonus-Myoclonus Syndrome, Essential Tremor, and Deep Brain Stimulation.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Opsoclonus-Myoclonus Syndrome, Essential Tremor, and Deep Brain Stimulation.
+Dr. Cooney is board certified in American Board Of Psychiatry/Neurology, Neurology.

 Advanced in Opsoclonus-Myoclonus Syndrome